22 Bold and Beautiful Celebrity Afros That Helped Define Black History

 Tracee Ellis Ross

-Ross' daughter, "Blackish" star Tracie Ellis Ross, also experiments with her natural curls, but frequently lets her curls flow freely.
+Ross's daughter, "Black-ish" star Tracee Ellis Ross, also experiments with her natural curls but frequently lets her curls flow freely.

 Photo: